JohnJohnson913/Pewlett_Hackard/README.md

 https://github.com/JohnJohnson913/Pewlett_Hackard/blob/a38dcd69053fe52e6bda6b9d4748c210c7ce9349/Mentorship_expansion.png

 Including individuals from 1964 birthdates would include employees in enough volume to account for the necessary mentor staff to suppport our needs.
 I've supplied a screenshot of an additional table showing the increase in the volumes of individuals born in 1964.
+The screenshot shows that the majority of employees are born in 1964 as i've clustered the birthdates for demonstration of when they were born.

 https://github.com/JohnJohnson913/Pewlett_Hackard/blob/a38dcd69053fe52e6bda6b9d4748c210c7ce9349/Mentorship_expansion_showing_age_groupings.png